 Always use lukewarm water, and if you choose to use tap water, allow it to stand for at least 24hrs before application.
-Tropical cacti tend to be quite sensitive to temperature change, so pouring cold tap water immediately into the pot will not only ionise your roots but could even cause yellow edges, sudden flower loss and stunted growth.
+Tropical cacti tend to be quite sensitive to temperature change, so pouring cold tap water immediately into the pot will not only ironise your roots but could even cause yellow edges, sudden flower loss and stunted growth.

-The original name, Hylocereus is an epiphytic or lithophytic genus originating from Central America.
+The original name, Hylocereus, is an epiphytic or lithophytic genus originating from Central America.
 It was first described by Britton & Rose in the early 20th century, using the Greek and Latin words hyle, meaning wood, and cereus, referring to its 'waxy' nature.
 The current name of the species, Selenicereus undatus, also originates from Latin, with the first section translating to 'moon' (Selḗnē).
 The species epithet, undatus, can be translated to 'wavy edges' that is in reference to the rib-like structure of the stem.

 10°C - 26°C (50° - 78°F)

-H1b - can be grown outdoors in summer in a sheltered location, but is fine to remain indoors.
-Placing it outside is very beneficial to help with its overall health.
-If you decide to bring the plant outdoors, do not allow it to endure more than an hour of direct sunlight a day as this will burn the leaves.
-Regularly keep an eye out for pests, most notably aphids and vine weevils in the soil.
+H1b (Hardiness Zone 12) - Can be grown outdoors during the summer in a sheltered location with temperatures above 12℃ (54℉), but is fine to remain indoors, too.
+If you decide to bring this plant outdoors, don't allow it to endure any direct sunlight as it may result in sun-scorch and dehydration.
+Regularly keep an eye out for pests, especially when re-introducing it back indoors.

 Vine cuttings can be taken to halve the vine-length of the specimen, as well as doubling your stock.

-Transplant every two summers into a slightly bigger pot using Cactus & Succulent Compost.
-This is an excellent time to check the roots' condition, as well as propagation.
+Repot every three years during the summer into a slightly bigger pot using 'Cactus & Succulent' labelled compost.
+This is an excellent time to check the roots' condition, as well as the propagation of vine cuttings.
 As all tropical cacti are prone to root rot, have a look around the bottom half of the root ball for any brown or broken down roots.
 If this is the case, remove the affected areas with clean utensils and ease off with the irritations.
-Click on this link to learn about how to perform the perfect transplant.
+Click on this link to learn about how to perform the perfect transplant!

-Hylocereus are classified as non-poisonous.
+Dragonfruit are classified as non-poisonous.
 If large quantities of the plant are eaten, vomiting, nausea and a loss of appetite could occur.